-Informed Estate Planning
+Informed Estate Planning In Bethesda

 A Team Approach to Estate Planning, Probate and Elder Law

-- Probate and estate administration: Our firm guides personal representatives, trustees and other parties through the probate and estate administration process.
+- Probate and estate administration.
+Our firm guides personal representatives, trustees, and other parties through the probate and estate administration process.
 We also represent interested parties in contested probate estate matters.

 - Elder services: Our attorneys are adept at pursuing strategies to protect our elder clients’ assets while planning ahead to ensure that they will have the financial resources to meet their prospective future medical and long-term care needs.

 BETHESDA ESTATE PLANNING ATTORNEYS